syntasso/kratix-docs/docs/main/03-quick-start.md

 acid-example-postgresql-0                    1/1     Running     0          113s
 //highlight-end
 postgres-operator-6c6dbd4459-pbcjp           1/1     Running     0          6m55s
-request-pipeline-postgresql-default-8f012    0/1     Completed   0          2m17s
+configure-pipeline-postgresql-default-8f012    0/1     Completed   0          2m17s
 ```

-You are now ready to use your Postgres instance!
+You are now ready to use your Postgres Resources!
 To validate, you can run:

 ```
 kubectl exec -it acid-example-postgresql-0 -- sh -c "